aaronjj925/lunar-topography/LOLA CNN/README.md

-# Machine Learning for Lunar Topography Applications
+# Training a Convolutional Neural Network (CNN) on

 ## Purpose
-Primary goal is to develop a neural network model capable of producing a lunar gravity model using the NASA LRO's LOLA altimetry data asdf
+The following code uses the LRO's Lunar Orbiter Laser Altimeter's (LOLA) numerical data to interpolate the lunar terrain of missing data points.